Filter bubble: Ethical implications

 Since the content seen by individual social media users is influenced by algorithms that produce filter bubbles, users of social media platforms are more susceptible to confirmation bias, and may be exposed to biased, misleading information.
 Social sorting and other unintentional discriminatory practices are also anticipated as a result of personalized filtering.

 In light of the 2016 U.S. presidential election scholars have likewise expressed concerns about the effect of filter bubbles on democracy and democratic processes, as well as the rise of "ideological media".
 These scholars fear that users will be unable to "[think] beyond [their] narrow self-interest" as filter bubbles create personalized social feeds, isolating them from diverse points of view and their surrounding communities.
 For this reason, an increasingly discussed possibility is to design social media with more serendipity, that is, to proactively recommend content that lies outside one's filter bubble, including challenging political information and, eventually, to provide empowering filters and tools to users.
 A related concern is in fact how filter bubbles contribute to the proliferation of "fake news" and how this may influence political leaning, including how users vote.

 Revelations in March 2018 of Cambridge Analytica's harvesting and use of user data for at least 87 million Facebook profiles during the 2016 presidential election highlight the ethical implications of filter bubbles.
 Co-founder and whistleblower of Cambridge Analytica Christopher Wylie, detailed how the firm had the ability to develop "psychographic" profiles of those users and use the information to shape their voting behavior.
 Access to user data by third parties such as Cambridge Analytica can exasperate and amplify existing filter bubbles users have created, artificially increasing existing biases and further divide societies.

+The effects of the filter bubble also come into play in modern journalism.
+A research journal published in 2019 explored how algorithmic personalization has altered the news that will pop up first on a users screen.
+If someone who reads a certain topic compared to others, the algorithm will continue to display stories of their often-read topic.
+However, some larger news outlets have the ability to control what is being displayed.
+A study done on Google News in Germany showed that they were more likely to over-represent conservative outlets and provide little representation for others, regardless on the personalization of the user.
+These media outlets were reported as not widely used across the country, and can also result in more unwanted topics displaying over a person's preferred news genre.